 Link to Janus

-The Janus search engine, which was launched on this website in November 2008, was created and has been maintained by Andrew Kane, a doctoral student working under the supervision of Dr. Frank Tompa of the David R. Cheriton School of Computer Science at the University of Waterloo.
+The Janus search engine, which was launched on this website in November 2008, was created by Andrew Kane, a doctoral student working under the supervision of Dr. Frank Tompa of the David R. Cheriton School of Computer Science at the University of Waterloo; and Dr. Kane kindly continues to maintain Janus.
 The design of this search engine was inspired by the online anti-plagiarism service turnitin.com.
-Unlike a typical search engine which only allows users to search for a few words or a phrase, Janus allows users to paste long passages or entire texts into the search field in order to generate an intertextuality report, similar to the "originality report" produced by turnitin.com.
-Because the Manipulus florum was employed by late medieval and early modern authors as a resource for finding authoritative quotations that could be incorporated into their own compositions, this type of search engine is ideally suited for the use of scholars who want to determine its reception in later texts.
-It should also expedite their own editorial work by quickly identifying some of the sources, whether they are cited as such or not, that are embedded in the text they are studying, because each "hit" on the intertextuality report is linked to the fons primus apparatus document for that entry in the Manipulus.
+Unlike a typical search engine that only allows users to search for a few words or a phrase, Janus enables users to paste long passages or entire texts into the search field in order to generate an intertextuality report, similar to the "originality report" produced by turnitin.com.
+Because the Manipulus florum was employed by late medieval and early modern authors as a resource for finding authoritative quotations that could be incorporated into their own compositions, this type of search engine is ideally suited for research to determine its reception in later texts.
+It should also expedite scholars' editorial work by quickly identifying some of the sources, whether they are cited as such or not, that are embedded in the text they are studying, because each "hit" on the intertextuality report is linked to the fons/fontes apparatus document for that entry in the Manipulus.

 For more information on the search engine and its utility for scholarship, see the technical report by Kane and Tompa and the editor's article: